smford/eeh-esp32-rfid/README.md

 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method

 ## Done
+- Rename influxdb* variable names to telegraf because that is more accurate
 - Make web admin web page delay time configurable
 - After OTA update, reboot
 - Change returnedJSON from global to local scope